Cyrax321/HAR-Sample-Efficient-Activity-Recognition/README.md

 We recommend using Python 3.8 or later.
 The codebase depends on TensorFlow/Keras for the convolutional and recurrent baselines, and PyTorch/Hugging Face for the transformer architectures.

-To set up the environment, install the following core dependencies:
+To set up the environment, install the following core dependencies :

 ```bash
 pip install numpy pandas scikit-learn opencv-python-headless matplotlib seaborn tqdm